 Read the full guide to keto flu symptoms and remedies here.

-Drinking water is great for anyone, but especially if you are in ketosis.
-Eating carbs causes us to store more water in our bodies, while a keto diet flushes out more water, so it’s even more crucial to drink enough.
+Eating carbs causes us to store more water in our bodies, while a keto diet flushes out more water, so it’s crucial to drink enough.
 Aim for 16 cups per day.

-Keto recipes are not 100% required to stick to a keto lifestyle, but they sure make it easier and more enjoyable!
-Once you have the basics down, introducing your old comfort food favorites in keto form, like keto bread or keto casseroles, can help you stick to it long term.
+Keto recipes are not required to stick to this lifestyle, but they sure make it easier and more enjoyable!
+Introducing your old comfort food favorites in keto form, like keto bread or keto casseroles, is one of the best keto tips that can help you stick to this lifestyle long term.

 Here at Wholesome Yum, my focus is to provide you with plenty of easy keto recipes for beginners!
 Browse the full keto recipe index here.

-That’s why I create easy keto meal plan for beginners every week.
+It can be difficult and time consuming to come up with recipes that fit your macros, offer enough variety, and taste good.
+That’s why I create an easy keto meal plan for beginners every week.
 They balance meal prep, super simple recipes (that even non-keto family members will eat!), and occasional leftovers to save time and money.
 I have options for a single person or a family of four, so that it can fit your life.

 - Strictly monitor calories and macros, usually with a tracking app